tmobile/magentaA11y/_checklist-native/graphics_visual_elements.md

 ## iOS

 ### Developer notes
 - Maps, charts and other graphics must have a text equivalent, if the graphic is not interactive for the screen reader.
-All information in the graphic must be conveyed to the screen reader user
+All information in the graphic must be conveyed to the screen reader user.
+This is often done with a list view.
+Adding a toggle between map and list view is a common text alternative for a graphic.
 - Even if it is not interactive, it is suggested to put the map in the swipe order and add a label/name to identify it to the screen reader user.
 For some screen reader users, identifying the graphic adds context and meaningful information
 - If the graphic is interactive to the screen reader user, consider the grouping of information and swipe order to make it understandable and logical
 - If an image does not convey meaning or is used for styling purposes, like a line separator, do not add alt text and skip it in the swipe order for the screen reader user.